tomjnapier/tomjnapier.github.io/_posts/2026-03-26-accessible-chatbots.md

 </div>
 {% endcode_highlight %}

-If you look through the WCAG docs, you can find [a working example of the log role](https://www.w3.org/WAI/WCAG21/working-examples/aria-role-log/chatlog.html), using a chat interaction to demonstrate, no less.
+If you look through the WCAG docs, you can also find [a working example of the log role](https://www.w3.org/WAI/WCAG21/working-examples/aria-role-log/chatlog.html), using a chat interaction to demonstrate, no less.

-The log role implicitly uses `aria-live="polite"` and `aria-atomic="false"`.
-There's no harm in setting those attributes separately too, to make it clear what the code is doing.
+It sounds like it fits the bill, but you need to test this.
+Support for the `log` role (and other live region roles) across screen readers has been historically mixed.
+I tested with JAWS and macOS VoiceOver and it behaved as expected.
+However, iOS VoiceOver didn't always announce new content correctly.

+Speaking to other accessibility specialists, there's a theme around screen readers on touch devices not supporting the log role well.
+Check out [A11y Support](https://a11ysupport.io/tech/aria/log_role), [Deque's Live Region Playground](https://dequeuniversity.com/library/aria/liveregion-playground), and [Sara Soueidan's in-depth two-part article on live regions](https://www.sarasoueidan.com/blog/accessible-notifications-with-aria-live-regions-part-1/) if you want to dive into more detail here.

+So, perhaps a different approach...

 ### Announce that there is a new message, but don't announce the message

 Not announcing the actual message content might not seem very helpful on the face of it.
-However, some users might prefer this, and depending on how your chatbot produces responses, it might be better all round.
+However, this might be a better approach for an AI chatbot responses.
 See, some chatbots don't output a response in a one-shot.
 They output a line of text at a time (or part of an image).
 Starting to announce the whole response content when the response isn't complete yet might not be a good experience.

-Further, responses might be very long, or multi-part.
-That means it might be a bit overbearing to announce the entirety of the response.
-So it might be better for the screen reader to announce the status of response generation - for example "response generating", or  "response ready" - rather than the response itself.
+Further, responses might be very long, multi-part, or have different kinds of content.
+That means it might be a bit overbearing to announce the entirety of the response, and some of the content might not be as clear without the semantic context.

+So it might be better for the screen reader to announce the status of response generation - for example `"response generating"`, or  `"response ready"` - rather than the response itself.
 That would help us out when our responses are incomplete, long or multi-part.
+You can also provide mechanisms for users to jump straight to that response too, so that they can go and read it for themselves (Deque's Axe Assistant work like this, with a button to "Go to recent response").

-Implementing this approach is a case of having a container with a role of "status", whose content gets added, updated or replaced.
+Implementing this can be achieved by having a container with a role of "status", whose content gets added, updated or replaced.
 The container should be present when the page loads - you need to add the content to the container when you want a status message to be announced.

 {% code_highlight html "ARIA Status role code example" %}
 <div role="status" aria-atomic="true">Response generating</div>